manit-tree/startup-template-svelte-with-router/README.md

 # Startup Template for Svelte + Router + Vite

 This template should help get you started developing with Svelte in Vite quickly.
 It comes pre configured with SCSS and Svelte Routing (using svelte-navigator package).
-For more information about how to use svelte-navigator, please visit https://www.npmjs.com/package/svelte-navigator

 ## Usages